Tammy-Tyberg/TammyShutterflyProj/README.md

 Together, these components create a **modular and testable drag-and-drop image editor**, where all user interactions are fully reversible and state-driven.

-### 🧪 Testing (TODO)

-Testing is still in progress.
-Current plans:

-- Refactored `UndoRedoManager` to be more modular and testable.
-- Move `CanvasAction` command classes away from referencing `CanvasViewModel` directly — ideally pass in a minimal interface or just a data list.
-- Otherwise create a mock ViewModel or fake image list for unit testing commands in isolation.

----

 ### 📡 Notes on Data Layer Abstraction

 Currently, the carousel date is static — but the code is structured to easily support swapping the data source in the repository (server, database, etc).
 To adapt: